ijefin/TS/README.md

 - Install typescript globally on your system using `npm i -g typescript`.

-- For your project, you must install typescript as dev dependency, to do it, use `npm i -D typescript`.
+- You must install typescript as dev dependency, to do it, use `npm i -D typescript`.

 - At this point, you'll also need to install one more dependency to make your typescript work, `npm i -D ts-node-dev`.